avionmission/blog/_posts/2026-08-31-gpt-from-scratch-ch1-neural-networks.md

 categories: [AI]
 ---

-Aims of "Coding a GPT from Scratch Series":
+Aims of "Coding a GPT from Scratch" Series:
 1. Joy of programming (how do you make a talking machine??)
 2. Demystifying LLMs
 3. Getting good at Python and Pytorch